 The holiday spirit shines brightly throughout New York State.
 This year, you can find drive-through light displays, Santa sightings, a Nutcracker exhibit, and more safe in-person activities.
 For those who prefer to stay at home, many New York attractions offer virtual holiday experiences, including online Christmas, Hanukkah, and Kwanzaa events.
 Get ready to celebrate the season with these winter holiday happenings across New York or from your own home.
-Remember to stay as local as possible and keep six feet apart from others not in your party and wear a mask or face covering.
+Remember to social distance and wear a mask as required by state guidelines.
 Call ahead and check websites and social media to make sure attractions are open and available.
-Be advised that New York has a travel advisory in effect.

 Credit: Marlon Co/The New York Botanical Garden